One place for prop firm challenge discipline.

 Choose the route that matches your challenge.

-The pages below split the same pre-trade discipline workflow by search intent and market: general prop challenges, FTMO-style forex/gold, and Topstep-style futures.
+The pages below split the same pre-trade discipline workflow by search intent and market: general prop challenges, FTMO-style forex/gold, Topstep-style and Apex-style futures, FundedNext multi-market evaluations, and Funding Pips CFD evaluations.

 Prop Firm Challenge Grader